 Your best option is to get the selection of music creation software you need to make your own music the way you want to, for which you may have to check what other producers in your genre use.

-A good place to ask about music software would be on one of the five forums I have listed for you here.
+A good place to ask about music software would be on one of the four music production forums listed here.

 You can also start to hunt for both paid and free music software downloads via the resource I mention here.